fasouto/django-starter-template/readme.md

     pip install django==1.8

-To create a new Django project
+To create a new Django project (make sure to change `project_name`)

     django-admin.py startproject --template=https://github.com/fasouto/django-starter-template/archive/master.zip --extension=py,md,html,txt project_name

-And finally to install the dependencies
+cd to your project and install the dependences

     pip install -r requirements/development.txt

-If you need a database, edit the settings file and create one with
+If you need a database, edit the settings and create one with

     python manage.py syncdb
+    python manage.py migrate

-Once everything is setup to run the development server in http://localhost:8000/
+Once everything it's setup you can run the development server: [http://localhost:8000/](http://localhost:8000/)

     python manage.py runserver